 In the canola oil-consuming group, there was a decreased level of peptides that protect neurons in the brain from damage, and there was an increased formation of plaque in the brain of the mice that consumed canola oil.

 In addition to the difference in brain health and plaque buildup, the mice that consumed canola oil also gained a significant amount of weight compared to the other group.

 Additional Health Concerns about Canola Oil

-Health concerns associated with canola oil being GMO (genetically modified organisms) include but are not limited to potential toxicity increased allergic reactions, suppression of the immune system, cancer and malnutrition.
-It is important to note that long-term health effects from GMO have yet to be determined since the introduction of GMOs is so new to our massive food production and farming industry.
+Health concerns associated with canola oil being GMO (genetically modified organisms) include but are not limited to potential toxicity, increased allergic reactions, suppression of the immune system, cancer, and malnutrition.
+It is important to note that long-term health effects from GMOs have yet to be determined since the introduction of GMOs is so new to our massive food production and farming industry.

-In addition to the risk factors for adults canola oil poses risk to infants.
-Canola oil is a common ingredient in infant formula and it specifically contains euroic acid.
+In addition to the risk factors for adults, canola oil poses a risk to infants.
+Canola oil is a common ingredient in infant formula, and it specifically contains euroic acid.
 This acid is harmful to infants because their bodies have a hard time breaking it down, resulting in a possible stunting of normal growth patterns.

 Conclusion and Final Thoughts about Canola Oil

-It is becoming more apparent that the government food organizations are receiving funding from extremely lucrative big food companies to perform research.
-When statements are made publicly and have gained a lot of public recognition it is best to look for the specific studies behind the claim and what organizations funded those studies.
+It is becoming more apparent that government food organisations are receiving funding from extremely lucrative big food companies to perform research.
+When statements are made publicly and have gained a lot of public recognition, it is best to look for the specific studies behind the claim and what organisations funded those studies.

-Always look deeper into any health claims and get real facts and use them to guard and protect your overall health and well being.
-I recommend avoiding canola oil due to the harsh processing it undergoes, resulting in oil that is hydrogenated and due to the high percentage of GMO canola oil.
-Instead stick with the alternatives given above as your oil options.
+Always investigate any health claims to obtain real facts, which you can then use to guard and protect your overall health and well-being.
+I recommend avoiding canola oil due to the harsh processing it undergoes, resulting in oil that is hydrogenated and the high percentage of GMO canola oil.
+Instead, stick with the alternatives given above as your oil options.